bsamseth/inf3380/oblig2/README.md

 [![Build Status](https://travis-ci.org/bsamseth/inf3380.svg?branch=master)](https://travis-ci.org/bsamseth/inf3380)
-# Matrix-Matrix Multiplication using MPI
+# Matrix-Matrix Multiplication Using MPI

 In this project, an application for matrix-matrix multiplication using MPI has been developed.
 This could be done by either 1D row-wise partitioning, or 2D block